 Accompanying CR [9] contains an update of the spreadsheet along these lines.

-Based on the characteristics of our test system, we propose the values in Table 1 for the achievable DL power at 1dB compression.
+Based on the discussion during the meeting, for n258/n257/n258 mid, the following compromise values in Table 1 are proposed for the achievable DL power at 1dB compression.